orsonteodoro/oiledmachine-overlay/README.md

 speed, 0 to retain untouched functions as optimized for size.
 Do not use unless you encounter a performance regression.

-UOPTS_PGO_GROUP - the name of the group allowed to access and edit the PGO profile.
+UOPTS_GROUP - the name of the group allowed to access and edit the PGO profile.

 #### BOLT environment variables